google/model-viewer/packages/model-viewer/README.md

 If you’ve installed via [NPM](https://npmjs.org), you’re all set - you’ll only upgrade when you run [`npm update`](https://docs.npmjs.com/cli/update.html).
+Note that three.js is a peer dependency, so that must also be installed, but can be shared with other bundled code.
+Note that `<model-viewer>` requires the version of three.js we test on to maintain quality, due to frequent upstream breaking changes.
+We strongly recommend you keep your three.js version locked to `<model-viewer>`'s.
+If you must use a different version, npm will give you an error which you can work around using their `--legacy-peer-deps` option, which will allow you to go outside of our version range.
+Please do not file issues if you use this option.

 ## Browser Support